Phenomenological constraints on QCD transport with quantified theory uncertainties: Summary

+Many problems in modern science rely on multistage or multi-model frameworks with parameters describing key properties of the system that must be inferred from data.
+Model–data comparison therefore requires careful quantification of both experimental and theoretical uncertainties.
+When models are used outside their domains of validity without accounting for theory uncertainties, parameter estimates can be biased, reducing model parameters to mere fitting variables~\cite{Kennedy2002, Higdon2004, Arendt:etal2012:1, Brynjarsdottir_2014}.
+Despite its importance, quantifying theoretical uncertainties remains challenging across disciplines -- e.g., cosmology~\cite{Mandelbaum:2017jpr}, astrophysics~\cite{Conroy:2013if}, systems biology~\cite{Gutenkunst:2007}, computational chemistry~\cite{Simm_2017, Medford_2014}, and climate/environmental modeling~\cite{Murphy2004}.

-\textit{\textbf{Summary.}} Model–to-data comparison requires careful quantification of both experimental and theoretical uncertainties.
-Theoretical models have inherent limitations, and using them beyond their domains of validity without accounting for theory error can bias parameter estimates, reducing model parameters to mere fitting variables~\cite{Kennedy2002}.
-In this work, we employ a Bayesian framework that quantifies theoretical uncertainties \cite{Jaiswal:2025hyp} to constrain the temperature-dependent shear and bulk viscosities of the quark-gluon plasma from Pb--Pb collision data at $\sqrt{s_{\mathrm{NN}}}=2.76\,\mathrm{TeV}$.
-We show that, without accounting for theory errors, the multistage JETSCAPE framework with Grad and Chapman–Enskog particlization leads to tensions in the inferred transport coefficients and model parameters.
+In this work, we employ a Bayesian framework that quantifies theoretical uncertainties (model discrepancy)~\cite{Jaiswal:2025hyp} to constrain the temperature-dependent shear and bulk viscosities of the quark-gluon plasma from Pb--Pb collision data at $\sqrt{s_{\mathrm{NN}}}=2.76\,\mathrm{TeV}$.
+We show that, without accounting for theory uncertainties, the multistage JETSCAPE framework with Grad and Chapman–Enskog particlization leads to tensions in the inferred transport coefficients and model parameters.
 Once the theoretical uncertainties are quantified, these tensions disappear and the Grad and CE posteriors become statistically indistinguishable across all shared parameters.
 This collapse of the model dependence yields reliable constraints on QGP viscosities in the temperature range $T{\sim\,}150{-}350\,$MeV, where first-principles calculations remain limited.
 The learned discrepancy further provides insight into the limitations of the theoretical models.

+This work advances efforts to resolve long-standing model dependence in heavy-ion parameter extraction.
+The approach enables rigorous, uncertainty quantified Bayesian model–data comparison across heavy-ion physics and other disciplines.
+Open-source code is provided to facilitate adoption~\cite{jaiswal_2025_17186734}.